paulhibbitts/cmpt-363-213/docs/home.md

 ![UX](assets/images/12650723674_d5c85af332_k.jpg ':class=banner-image')

-# Looking Ahead to the Third Week🔭
+# Looking Ahead to Next Week🔭

 ## What is the practice of multi-device interaction design?